-Personal exemptions must be filed no later than November 1st of each year or by three months from the issue date of the 3rd quarter (first actual bill) Fiscal Year 2017 tax bill.
-Exemptions are granted for one year only.
-An application must be filed each year.
+Personal exemptions must be filed no later than April 1st of each year.
+Exemptions are granted for one year only and an application must be filed each year.
 If two or more co-owners of a property qualify for different exemptions they may receive the exemption for which each co-owner qualifies.
 If they qualify for the same exemption, however, only one may receive it with the following exemptions:

 Clause 22 (veterans) - If both spouses qualify, each receives the full exemption.